sweattep/modern_quotes/README.md

 >Someone with nothing to sell but his or her body cannot in any sense by considered a genuinely free agent

 >It is terrifying to be left alone with yourself, when you don’t know who yourself is.

+>we don't buy things we don't need with money we don't have to impress people we don't like